• Decor

 Hi, I’m Amy

 I'm the founder and lead composer at Tonality Designs.
-My goal is to invite you into my home to share entertaining inspiration for enjoying everyday living.
+My goal is to invite you into my home to share inspiration for decorating, entertaining and enjoying everyday living.
+From vintage finds and floral design to simple DIYs and ideas for gathering, I hope you’ll find a little inspiration for making your home your own.
 Welcome!

 Follow Along